What Systems Do Dance Studios Need to Scale Successfully?

 Second, the warm-up should be active and engaging.
 Preschoolers do not need a highly technical warm-up, but they do need to begin moving with intention.
 Simple stretches, marching, clapping patterns, skipping, and basic locomotor movement can help get their bodies ready.

 Third, skill work should be introduced in ways that feel playful.
 Instead of lengthy verbal explanations, teachers can use imagery and storytelling.
-For example, students can stretch tall like trees, jump like frogs, or tiptoe like fairies.
-These images make concepts more memorable and easier to understand.
+Many programs incorporate a creative movement approach to make these concepts easier for young dancers to understand and retain.

 Fourth, classes should include movement across the floor.
 Preschool dancers usually love traveling through space.
 Galloping, skipping, marching, leaping, and simple turns can all be introduced in this section.
 Across-the-floor activities also give children a chance to practice taking turns and following pathways.